chrisnoonan98675/site/xl-deploy/concept/application-dependencies-in-xl-deploy.markdown

 ## Deploying dependencies in the right order

-When deploying applications with dependencies, the order in which the applications wills be deployed might be important.
-For example if application A depends on a application B, you want to deploy application B before A. This can be achieved by using the [sequential-by-dependency](/xl-deploy/concept/types-of-orchestrators-in-xl-deploy.html) orchestrator.
+When deploying applications with dependencies, the order in which the applications will be deployed might be important.
+For example, if application A depends on application B, you want to deploy application B before A. You can achieve this by using the [`sequential-by-dependency`](/xl-deploy/concept/types-of-orchestrators-in-xl-deploy.html) orchestrator.
 This orchestrator will deploy all applications in reverse topological order to ensure that dependent applications are deployed first.
 By default, all steps for all applications will be interleaved.

-The `sequential-by-dependency` orchestrator can be combined with other orchestrators, for example the `sequential-by-deployment-group` to support more advanced use cases.
+You can combine the `sequential-by-dependency` orchestrator with other orchestrators such as the `sequential-by-deployment-group` orchestrator to support more advanced use cases.

 ## Dependencies and permissions